 Building on foundational innovations developed for 3G and 4G, the mobile industry continues to transition to 5G technology as 5G network deployments and device launches continue, particularly in emerging regions.
-5G is designed to support multi-gigabit data rates, low latency and greater capacity than previous generations of mobile technology to enable enhanced mobile broadband experiences, including ultra-high definition (4K) video streaming and sharing, near-instantaneous access to cloud services, immersive cloud gaming and XR, which includes augmented reality (AR), virtual reality (VR) and mixed reality (MR).
-5G's performance and capacity improvements are also enabling operators to offer new consumer and enterprise services.
-5G Advanced builds upon the initial 5G standards to enhance system capabilities and expand into new use cases.
-It introduces key improvements for continued 5G commercialization, supports a range of services beyond mobile broadband, and lays the groundwork for the upcoming 6G platform.
-5G Advanced is a transformative step, integrating features like wireless AI to drive innovation across the 5G ecosystem.
+Beginning with the Release 15 specification issued by 3GPP (3rd Generation Partnership Project), an organization that develops technical specifications, 5G is designed to support multi-gigabit data rates, low latency and greater capacity than previous generations of mobile technology to enable enhanced mobile broadband experiences, including ultra-high definition (4K) video streaming and sharing, near-instantaneous access to cloud services, immersive cloud gaming and XR, which includes augmented reality (AR), virtual reality (VR) and mixed reality (MR).
+5G's performance and capacity improvements are also enabling operators to offer new consumer and enterprise services while also reducing their operating costs.

 Consumer Demand for Smartphones.
-For calendar year 2024, we estimate that consumer demand for 3G, 4G, and 5G handset volumes will increase by a low-to-mid-single digit percentage relative to calendar year 2023.
-This estimate includes expected high single-digit to low double-digit percentage growth in 5G handsets.
+For calendar year 2023, we estimate that consumer demand for 3G, 4G, and 5G handset volumes will decrease by a mid to high-single digit percentage relative to calendar year 2022.
+Such expected decline in demand is primarily driven by weakness in the macroeconomic environment (which has negatively impacted consumer demand for smartphones).